 D-Day veterans return to Normandy to mark 81st anniversary

-OMAHA BEACH, France (AP) — Veterans were gathering Friday on the beaches of Normandy to mark the 81st anniversary of the D-Day landings — a pivotal moment of World War II that eventually led to the collapse of Adolf Hitler’s regime.
+COLLEVILLE-SUR-MER, France (AP) — Veterans gathered Friday in Normandy to mark the 81st anniversary of the D-Day landings — a pivotal moment of World War II that eventually led to the collapse of Adolf Hitler’s regime.

-Tens of thousands of onlookers are expected to attend the commemorations, which include parachute jumps, remembrance ceremonies, parades, and historical re-enactments.
+Along the coastline and near the D-Day landing beaches, tens of thousands of onlookers attended the commemorations, which included parachute jumps, flyovers, remembrance ceremonies, parades, and historical reenactments.

-Many will be there to cheer the ever-dwindling number of surviving veterans in their late 90s and older.
-All will remember the thousands who died.
+Many were there to cheer the ever-dwindling number of surviving veterans in their late 90s and older.
+All remembered the thousands who died.

+U.S. Defense Secretary Pete Hegseth commemorated the anniversary of the D-Day landings, in which American soldiers played a leading role, with veterans at the American Cemetery overlooking the shore in the village of Colleville-sur-Mer.

 The June 6, 1944, D-Day invasion of Nazi-occupied France used the largest-ever armada of ships, troops, planes and vehicles to breach Hitler’s defenses in western Europe.
 A total of 4,414 Allied troops were killed on D-Day itself.

 In the ensuing Battle of Normandy, 73,000 Allied forces were killed and 153,000 wounded.
-The battle — and especially Allied bombings of French villages and cities — killed around 20,000 French civilians.
+The battle — and especially Allied bombings of French villages and cities — killed around 20,000 French civilians between June and August 1944.

 The exact German casualties are unknown, but historians estimate between 4,000 and 9,000 men were killed, wounded or missing during the D-Day invasion alone.